tomohung/tomohung.github.io.octopress/source/_posts/2015-01-30-tealeaf-course2-lesson1-quiz.markdown

   Relational database can store the relationship between data and data.
 For example, a table store customer's info, and a table store consuming record, these two table can be associated with another table, to establish the customer's consuming history.
 There are relationships between data and data in relational database. ex. sqlite, MySQL, PostgreSQL ect.

+> the tables within the database are associated with each other.
+This association can be created with primary/foreign keys and various syntax.

 ##2.
 What is SQL?

   SQL(Structured Query Language), it's domain specific language to manipulate database.